timrogers/clickcount-app/README.md

 How should I use this?
 ----------------------

 However you want.
 This project is just for people to see how easy it is to make mobile applications.
-Feel free to even release this application on the Android Market and iTunes App Store if you want - I haven't bothered.
+Feel free to even release this application onto the relevant app stores if you like, although I have already uploaded it to the Android market.

 Just read the code, and see how well it works.